GeoMOER/moer-base-python/docs/units/_unit00/unit00-04_submission_guidelines.md

   ```
 `
   📝 *The .py file should contain all your Python solutions (e.g., from exercises 1 to X) in one script, with the task texts included as comments.
 Bonus solutions should be saved in a separate file named unitXX__exXXcode.py *
+  💬 *Comments and the written answer for Exercise 1 may be written in either German or English.*

 ---